Week 6 NFL anytime touchdown scorer picks, back DK Metcalf to score

-Week 6 NFL anytime touchdown scorer picks, odds: Metcalf, Jeanty among best bets for anytime TD scorer bets
+Week 6 NFL anytime touchdown scorer picks, odds: DK Metcalf among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model AI has locked in its top Week 6 NFL anytime TD picks for players like DK Metcalf and Ashton Jeanty

 Videos emerged even before Aaron Rodgers officially signed with the Pittsburgh Steelers of the future Hall of Fame quarterback training with DK Metcalf, one of the league's best wide receivers.
 And it's no surprise that once the two officially became teammates, Metcalf has been a top target for Rodgers, especially for scoring opportunities.
 Metcalf has scored a touchdown in three straight games, and that's a trend the SportsLine Machine Learning Model projects to continue for NFL Week 6 anytime touchdown scorer bets.
 The model projects Metcalf to score in more than 50% of simulations, and you can play him at plus-money odds when making Week 6 anytime TD scorer bets at online sports betting sites.
-The model also finds value in another wide receiver at +200 odds, and in one of the emerging running backs in the NFL.
+Metcalf's over/under is 57.5 yards against the Browns, according to the latest NFL odds.

 Targeting anytime touchdown bets is one way to approach Week 6 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 6 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest FanDuel promo code, where new users receive $300 in bonus bets if your first bet wins.